 The original PPS 4-05080 and TCP1-038-05 addressed the location of Marlboro Clay and the 1.5 safety factor line.
 PPS 4-16001 and TCP1-038-05-02 did not address the location of the 1.5 safety factor line for the site.
 As part of the approval of 4-16001, this information was required prior to certification, which is still pending.
-Because the 1.5 safety factor line is not shown on the plan, a condition has been included in the Recommendation section of this report.
+Because the 1.5 safety factor line is not shown on the plan, a condition has been included in this resolution.

-19. At the time of specific design plan for the subject property, a detail of the 10-footwide master plan trail connector to Westphalia Central Park, to be constructed within this subdivision, shall be coordinated with and approved by the Prince George's County Department of Parks and Recreation.
+19. At the time of specific design plan for the subject property, a detail of the 10-foot-wide master plan trail connector to Westphalia Central Park, to be constructed within this subdivision, shall be coordinated with and approved by the Prince George's County Department of Parks and Recreation.

 A comprehensive trail network exhibit has been provided with this SDP.
-According to the review by the Transportation Planning Section, this condition has been met.
+This condition has been met.